doktorbanana/selenium-demo-project/README.md

 - Automatic failure screenshots with full-page capture
 - Smart waits for element visibility and interactions
 - Flaky test retry mechanism with configurable delays
+- Custom error-messages for easy debugging on failure

 ### 📦 CI/CD Ready
 - GitHub Actions workflow for continuous testing
 - Self-contained HTML reports with screenshot attachments on failure

+### 🐳 Docker Support
+- Containerized testing supported
+- Pre-configured `docker-compose.yml` for local setup
+- Remote use of docker in Github Actions: containers for each Browser

+### 🌐 Cross-Browser Testing
+- Chrome/Firefox
+- Remote: parallel execution with browser matrix
+- Local: choose with CLI-option (`browser=`)

 ## Technologies Used